pingcap/docs-cn/quick-start-with-tidb.md

 The smallest TiDB cluster topology is as follows:

+**Note:**
+>
+> The IP address of the following instances only serves as an example IP.
+In your actual deployment, you need to replace the IP with your actual IP.

 | Instance | Count | IP | Configuration |
 |:-- | :-- | :-- | :-- |
 | TiKV | 3 | 10.0.1.1 <br/> 10.0.1.1 <br/> 10.0.1.1 | Avoid conflict between the port and the directory |